wxsd-sales/share-whiteboard-macros/README.md

     ** ADD a new screenshot **

 ### Using the macro
-The macro is designed to run on the main Video device in the room.
-It automatically creates a share button, which will be visible only in the call controls.
+The macro automatically creates a share button, which will be visible only in the call controls.
 This is because the API used to share the whiteboard (_xapi.Command.Whiteboard.Email.Send_) is only available when a whiteboard is shared during a call/meeting.

 The device will send a warning message if the button to share the whiteboard is pressed before the whiteboard is shared: